Cheapest non-owner car insurance companies in Pennsylvania

 What does Pennsylvania non-owner car insurance cover?

-A Pennsylvania non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Pennsylvania minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Pennsylvania non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Pennsylvania, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Pennsylvania

-Pennsylvania drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Pennsylvania might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Tip icon You might also be interested in